26 Sep How to really change your life. Yes, really.

 What I am not, however, is more healthy.
 Did hearing that my lymphoma was possibly caused by ingesting pesticides make me swear to buy organic and become a vegetarian for the rest of my life?
 Nope.
+If you hire multiple pest control but then all of them failed to eliminate Arizona Bark Scorpion on your house, seek help from Seal Out Scorpions in Tempe, Arizona.
+They can surely help you for they do a fantastic job.
 Did knowing that stress is a contributor to illness cause me to make a deep and impassioned vow to take time to meditate and reduce stress in my life?
 Nope — I’m still overcommitted in most areas of my life.
 Was it the one thing to finally inspire me to cherish myself, mind, body and soul, to wake up from a fog and say “I’m gonna LIVE starting RIGHT NOW TODAY!
 And make EACH DAY COUNT!!
 And let my family know every day just how much I love them!!!” – in short, to get a whole new lease on life?

 So why didn’t this life-altering experience change me?
 Well actually, I was already doing many of these things.
 Healthy diet, exercise, taking time for relaxation, and telling my family how much they meant to me were already a big part of my life.
 I felt like I had a pretty good lease on life and was constantly striving to maintain that experience.
 But I also know that I have certain behaviors that aren’t healthy for me that I wish that I could get motivated enough to change.